sheinsight/shineout/site/pages/components/GetStart/en.md

 $ create-react-app first-shineout-demo
 ```

-During the create-react-app will automatically help you to install dependencies without npm or yarn.
+During the create-react-app will automatically help you to install dependencies without npm.

 Then we go inside first-shineout-demo and start it: